Unix → How to Install Apache, MySQL, PHP, and phpMyAdmin on FreeBSD

 Navigate to the Apache server port and build it:

-Once Apache has been successfully installed, add the following line to /etc/rc.conf so that the Apache server will start automatically at system boot.
+Once Apache has been successfully installed, use the sysrc command to add the following line to /etc/rc.conf so that the Apache server will start automatically at system boot.

 Now let’s start Apache to make sure it works: